AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/upgrade_cards.md

 <ItemImage id="capacity_card" scale="2" />

-Capacity cards increase the amount of filter slots in import, export, and storage busses, as well as formation planes.
+Capacity cards increase the amount of filter slots in import, export, and storage buses, as well as formation planes.

 <RecipeFor id="capacity_card" />